Starting a New Life Abroad: Truths About the Life of an OFW

 Asian stores in Sweden:

 You’re not selfish if you feel that you need to prioritize yourself first over your family’s needs.
-There’s only so much that you can do especially where you are just starting a new life abroad!
+There’s only so much that you can do especially when you are just starting a new life abroad!
 You need to make a lot of adjustments.

 I have seen a lot of Filipinos abroad sacrificing their entire life for their family & forgetting about their own happiness and needs.